 All patients receiving a kidney and/or pancreas graft should be treated with MMF in the first instance.
-If they are unable to tolerate it, a switch to Mycophenolic Acid (Myfortic) or Azathioprine may be made.
+If they are unable to tolerate it, a switch to Mycophenolic Acid (Myfortic/Ceptava) or Azathioprine may be made.

-500 mg to 1g twice daily, depending on concomitant immunosuppression and renal function.
+500 mg to 1g twice daily, depending on age, concomitant immunosuppression and renal function.
+For those aged 60 years and over at time of transplant, 500mg BD is the initial dose.

 MMF is best absorbed on an empty stomach, either one hour before or two hours after a meal, but gastrointestinal side effects may be alleviated by taking it with food and further splitting the daily dose.

 Mode of action: